 - Manatees are marine mammals and spend their lives in water.

 - So they are well-adapted to swim and are excellent swimmers.

 What Do Manatees Eat

-- Manatees are primarily herbivorous in nature and eat a wide variety of fresh-water and salt-water vegetations.
+- Manatees are primarily herbivorous and eat a wide variety of fresh-water and salt-water vegetations.